 In November of 2003, 10 million people residing in Brazil’s rural areas were without access to electricity, with approximately 90% of them living below the poverty line.
-That meant they lived without basic amenities others take for granted, such as electronics devices, refrigeration, and lighting, in homes, schools and health clinics.
+That meant they lived without basic amenities others take for granted, such as electronic devices, refrigeration, and lighting, in homes, schools, and health clinics.

 Worldwide, this lack of electricity in rural areas is the single biggest impediment to economic growth and contributes to isolation for many communities.
 For this reason, many countries have adopted ambitious rural electrification programs specifically designed to eradicate this “electrical poverty” and lift rural residents into a higher standard of living than previously possible.